Empower Field at Mile High: Usage

 The stadium is used primarily for American football games.
 It is the home field for Denver's National Football League team, the Denver Broncos.
 The stadium previously hosted one of the city's Major League Lacrosse teams, the Denver Outlaws.
 In college football, it has hosted the rivalry game between the Colorado State University Rams and the University of Colorado Boulder Buffaloes.
 It is also used for the CHSAA class 4A and 5A Colorado high school football state championship games, and has been used for the CBA Marching Band Finals.

 In addition, it has been used for a Drum Corps International (DCI) Championship in 2004 and the annual Drums Along the Rockies competition.
 It is also used for concerts, music festivals and other events, and was home to the city's Major League Soccer franchise, the Colorado Rapids, before that team built and moved into Dick's Sporting Goods Park in suburban Commerce City.

 On June 23, 2018, England played New Zealand in a rugby league match at the stadium.
-England won the match 36-18.
+England won the match 36–18.

 Location

-The construction of the stadium marked the completion of a six-year sporting venue upgrade program in Denver, including the construction of Coors Field and of Pepsi Center.
+The construction of the stadium marked the completion of a six-year sporting venue upgrade program in Denver, including the construction of Coors Field and of Ball Arena.
 As with the other venues, the stadium was constructed to be easily accessible.
 It sits along Interstate 25 near the Colfax Avenue and 17th Avenue exits.
 It is also bordered by Federal Boulevard, a major Denver thoroughfare, on the west side.
 A dedicated light rail station also serves the stadium.
 The stadium is located in the Sun Valley neighborhood.